 School Counselors work with students on social-emotional, academic and career planning.
 Sometimes this is through planned lessons, and other times through responsive services.
 Counselors are currently working through advisory classes to teach self-regulation skills and coping strategies.
 School counselors also connect students with additional resources based on need and availability.

-Resources we have available on our campus and within our community are listed below.
+In addition to our school counselors we have the following resources available on our campus and within our community:

 Communities in Schools (CIS)